umehkg/spgame/README.md

 spgame
 ======
-This repo is created by HKG 巫毒兔子, an hobbyist enthusiast in reverse engineering and maintained by our contributors' support.
+This repo is created by <a href="http://forum6.hkgolden.com/ProfilePage.aspx?userid=195369">HKG 巫毒兔子</a>, an hobbyist enthusiast in reverse engineering and maintained by our contributors' support.
 The project attempts to construct an SPGAME server by reversing the mechanisms in the game client.

 <br />
 This repo contains the products and work-in-process for <u>recovered functions</u> in the game client:<br />